-Both the wolf and the sheep have a goal. + p survive a)

-Both the wolf and the sheep are discrete entities positioned in an environment.

-The wolf and sheep communicate ( wolf eats sheep)

-The wolf and sheep have a memory
+- a) Both the wolf and the sheep have a goal. the need for survive - b) Both the wolf and the sheep are discrete entities positioned in an environment. - c) The wolf and sheep communicate they eat each other but not communicate - d) The wolf and sheep have a memory

-Level and sheep store energy ex store a location that it's already exist